StardustXR/website/docs/01-get-started/04-manual.md

 paru -s stardust-xr-server
 ```

-From there, you can launch the server with `stardust-xr-server`, then in another terminal window or tab, run any other clients you need.
+From there, you can launch Stardust with `telescope`, then in another terminal window or tab, run any other clients you need.
 We recommend `flatland` and `hexagon-launcher`.

 # Manual Build
 :::caution